jamesmorrisuk/ukveganrecipes/_posts/2020-04-28-vegan-chicken-tikka-masala.md

     * &nbsp;2-3 tablespoons Desiccated coconut (optional)

-    * 3 tablespoons Almonds (IMPORTANT) (I use ground, important for a smooth texture if you want to replicate your local takeaway)
+    * 3 tablespoons Almonds (IMPORTANT) (I use ground almonds, important for a smooth texture if you want to replicate your local takeaway)

     * 1-2 tablespoons Ginger garlic paste homemade or shop-bought, or use chopped fresh garlic and ginger alternatively but not recommended use garlic